 Masks are no longer required, however single-use masks will be available to those wishing to wear one.

-You may pay your ticket(s) instead of attending court or completing the plea sheet.
-Payments may be made on or before July 8 by mailing a check payable to the City of Verona at the above address.
+You may pay your ticket(s) instead of attending court or completing a plea sheet.
+Payments may be made on or before the court date shown on your ticket by mailing a check payable to the City of Verona at the above address.
 You can also pay online at www.govpaynow.com or by phone at 888-604-7888 (Pay Location Code 7870).